 The airline says that before the scheme was put in place, staff were always calling in sick or coming in late, which meant lots of flights wound up being delayed.
 Now, 32 percent of their workers (or 28,000 employees) have perfect attendance throughout the year and the vast majority of the company's flights leave on time.
 That leads to happy customers and repeat bookings.

-Other firms have similar problems with sick leave.
+Lots of firms have problems with sick leave.
 When staff aren’t there, businesses can’t make or sell as much stuff.
 That has a financial cost: the US economy is supposed to lose $576 billion every year from employee sickness (that’s roughly the equivalent of Sweden’s entire Gross Domestic Product, aka GPD, which is the total value of all the stuff it makes in a year).

-But there might be big downsides to the policy too.
-It could be seen as discriminatory.
-Some social groups are much more likely than others to need sick leave, like parents, people with disabilities or chronic illnesses, older people.
+But there might be big downsides to the policy too: it could be seen as discriminatory.
+Some social groups are much more likely than others to need sick leave, including parents, people with disabilities and older people.
 And encouraging people to work when they’re sick isn’t always going to pay off - because people aren’t usually top-notch workers when they’re feeling rough.

 So how do we get what we need to live?
 Our livelihoods are our own personal answer to that question, whether it be job in a factory, setting up a start-up, or taking time out to travel.
 But the economy we live in affects the choices we have in setting up our livelihoods, and we rely on so many other workers around us to be able to do what we do… how do we get the balance right?